Conservation Police Officer

 Now Accepting Applications

 VDGIF is now accepting applications for Conservation Police Officer positions.

 Applications will be accepted until 5 PM, March 13, 2015.

 Physical Fitness Programs

 Principal Duties and Responsibilities

 Work activities are as varied as the day of the week or season of the year.
-Although officers have full police authority with statewide jurisdiction, Conservation Police Officers (CPO) primarily enforce the fish, wildlife and boating laws while patrolling their areas of assignment using 4x4 police vehicles, boats of all sizes, mountain bikes, ATVs and, occasionally, aircraft.
+Although officers have full police authority with statewide jurisdiction, Conservation Police Officers (CPO) primarily enforce the fish, wildlife and boating laws while patrolling their areas of assignment using 4x4 police vehicles, boats of all sizes, mountain bikes, and ATVs.

 In the course of this patrol, the officer detects violations of law, apprehends and arrests violators, conducts investigations, prepares cases for trial and ultimately presents findings and evidence in court.
 Accordingly, reports are written and records are kept in a manner reflecting the professionalism of sworn personnel.